 -

-Time Savings & ROI: A recent study study shows that RPA-driven hyperautomation can make a significant difference to claims processing, driving a 90 percent reduction in processing time and a 40-70 percent reduction in costs.
+Time Savings & ROI: A recent study study shows that the implementation of claims automation with AI and RPA-driven hyperautomation can make a significant difference to claims processing, driving a 90 percent reduction in processing time and a 40-70 percent reduction in costs.

 -